-It may surprise some for you, especially the younger generations, but these homesteading skills have been around for hundreds even thousands of years.
+It may surprise some of you, especially the younger generations, but these homesteading skills have been around for hundreds even thousands of years.
 As the world got more modern and sophisticated, life became faster.
-And the more complicated things got, the more people wanted things to be easier.
+And the more complicated things got, the easier people wanted things to be.
 In other words, humans hate waiting.

 Below are ten of the most important homesteading skills you must learn to become self-sufficient.